sumitsahu001/sumitsahu001/README.md

 ## 🧠 About Me

-I'm a passionate **MERN Stack Developer** with a strong foundation in **AI/ML, Prompt Engineering, and Chatbot Development**.
+I'm a passionate **MERN Stack Developer** with a solid foundation in **AI/ML, Prompt Engineering, and Chatbot Development**.
-I love building clean, functional, and impactful web applications — and recently, I've been diving deep into creating **AI-First Apps** and **Modern AI Solutions**.
+I specialize in building clean, modern, and impactful web applications — and lately, I've been diving deep into **AI-First Products** and **Next-Gen Automation Solutions**.

-After completing a full MERN Stack Developer course, I sharpened my skills with real-world projects and a **6-month internship at Ypsilon IT Solutions**.
-Now, I'm constantly exploring the intersection of AI and web development to craft smarter, more innovative products.
+After completing an intensive MERN Stack Developer course and a **6-month internship at Ypsilon IT Solutions**, I’ve worked on several real-world projects that blend web development with smart AI logic.

-I believe in learning by building, growing by sharing, and staying curious every single day!
+I believe in learning by building, growing by sharing, and staying endlessly curious 🚀

 ---

 ## 💡 Tech Stack

-Here’s what I bring to the table:
+Here’s what I work with:

 - 💻 **Frontend:** HTML, CSS, JavaScript, Bootstrap, jQuery, React.js
 - 🛠️ **Backend:** Node.js, Express.js